 The Academy takes every precaution to prevent over crowdedness to classes by not allowing students to utilize other class sessions to make up for their own missed class(s).

 All courses are structured week to week, placing utmost importance on each and every class.
 It can’t be stressed enough that attendance is highly recommended.
 Missing certain sessions could hold students back from finishing altogether.
 Be advised, it is not the Academy’s obligation to offer special options to facilitate make-ups of any kind.

 Open Studio Option

-Every Thursday night from 6:45 - 9:15 PM the studio is open to any enrolled student.
-There is no class during this period.
-This period is for practice and continuing with works in progress.
+Thursday night from 6:45 - 9:15 PM the studio is available upon request to any enrolled student.
+There is no class during this period and used only for practice and continuing with works in progress.